pswoodworth/seconds-since-midnight/README.md

 toSeconds( '13', '05', 'AM' ) === toSeconds( 1, '05', 'PM' )
 // true

-// going the toher direction it returns an object toReadableTime( 11700 )
+// going the other direction it returns an object toReadableTime( 11700 )
 // { hours: '3', minutes: '15', meridian: 'AM' }